PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 - Docosahexaenoic acid is also found in phytoplankton and fish oil.

-Fats are also a required component on the Guaranteed Analysis on a dog food label.
+Fats are also a required component of the Guaranteed Analysis on a dog food label.
 You will find the minimum percentages of the food.

 Carbohydrates are the most controversial component in the dog’s diet and are needed for energy and stored as glycogen or fat.
 Much of the debate revolves around how much and what types are used in dog food.
 Vegetables and fruits, as well as grains and dietary fiber, make up the carbohydrate group.

 Carbohydrates from a chemical standpoint include three categories of nutrients, plus fiber.
-Each of these categories is named based on their molecular structure.
-The monosaccharides include glucose, (the blood sugar) fructose (fruit sugar), and galactose (milk sugar).
-Disaccharides are sucrose, lactose, maltose and the Polysaccharides which include your starches and amylose.
+Each of these categories is named based on its molecular structure.
+The monosaccharides include glucose, (blood sugar) fructose (fruit sugar), and galactose (milk sugar).
+Disaccharides are sucrose, lactose, maltose, and Polysaccharides which include starches and amylose.